VirgilSecurity/virgil-sdk-javascript/README.md

   });
 ```

-The receiving user uses their stored private key to decrypt the message.
+The receiving user then uses their stored __private key__ to decrypt the message.

 ```js